pi-optimal/pi-optimal/README.md

     poetry install
     ```

+Once you've completed the installation, you can open any notebook from the [notebooks](./notebooks) directory.
+To use the installed environment, select the newly created virtual environment in your Jupyter kernel selection.
+It should appear with a name similar to `pi-optimal-xyz-py3.10`.

 ## Example Usage

 Below is a simplified excerpt demonstrating how `pi_optimal` can be applied to optimize ad delivery.
 For a more detailed walkthrough, refer to the [notebooks](./notebooks).